-When it comes to the list of health and fitness benefits, you can quickly obtain from one ride on a Spinner® Bike the list goes on and on.
+When it comes to the list of health and fitness benefits of Spinning, you can quickly obtain from one ride on a Spinner® Bike the list goes on and on.
 From the improvements that show up in the mirror, like slimming down your waistline, to the invigorating experience the Spinning® community offers each time you hop into a saddle, there are few things the Spinning experience fails to provide.

 1. Burn Calories